Alejogb1/job-board/blog-data/how-can-prism-icontainerregistry-be-extended-to-register-components-by-name-using-constructors.md

 id: "how-can-prism-icontainerregistry-be-extended-to-register-components-by-name-using-constructors"
 ---

-Let's tackle this.
+.
 It's a scenario I’ve definitely encountered a few times, particularly when migrating older systems to a more modular design.
 The core issue revolves around Prism's `IContainerRegistry`, which provides a powerful way to register types for dependency injection, but it sometimes requires a bit more customization than its default offerings.
-Specifically, when you want to register components not just by their abstract type but also by a name *and* you want to have constructor injection respected, it's where the standard `Register` and `RegisterForNavigation` methods fall a bit short.
+Specifically, when you want to register components not just by their abstract type but also by a name _and_ you want to have constructor injection respected, it's where the standard `Register` and `RegisterForNavigation` methods fall a bit short.
 Let's break down how we can address this.

 My initial run-in with this problem was when modernizing a legacy order processing system.
 We had various `OrderProcessor` implementations, each handling different order types (e.g., "WebOrderProcessor", "PhoneOrderProcessor").
 Simply registering them by interface (`IOrderProcessor`) wasn't sufficient, as the application needed to resolve the correct one based on, say, an order source identifier.
 This called for name-based registration.
 We didn’t want to resort to giant `if/else` blocks or switch statements, and obviously, we wanted the benefit of DI for those processors.
 So, we looked to extend the `IContainerRegistry`.